-Coffee Mates meets most Fridays from 10.30 am to noon.
+Coffee Mates meets Fridays during term time from 10.30 am to noon.
 Why not bring a friend along for a chat over coffee and cake?
 Coffee Mates will be free from November to February to support our community during the Cost of Living Crisis.

 Knit and Natter – The group will run at the same time as Coffee Mates, 10.30am-12 noon, so we have the added pleasure of drinks and lovely cakes on offer while we knit.
 The only cost is for your drinks and cake.
 The group is for all those who love knitting or have always wanted to have a go and would like to start with something simple.
 Anyone who crochets is very welcome to join us and maybe show us how to crochet!
 All are welcome.
 We have a supply of wool and there will be some spare needles.
 If anyone has any needles or patterns they would like to pass on please get in touch.

 An Art Group also meet during Coffee Mates if you would like to bring a project – all are welcome.